 It's a new day for the Beverly Center.
 Two years of renovations and $500 million later, the 1982-built LA shopping hub is finally ready to unveil its fashionable facelift — and the festivities kick off this Friday, November 2, complete with free parking all weekend long.

 But first, a quick recap on the the 884,000-square-foot fashion and food haven's newness.
-The eight-level mall has welcomed a slew of retail therapy openings over the past few years, including Balenciaga on level 7, G-Star Raw, jewelry brand Ifandco, Longchamp, MCM, Polo Ralph Lauren, Zara over on level 6, and as well as revamped digs for Versace, edgy-luxe designer boutique Traffic, and TK, to name just a few.
+The eight-level mall has welcomed a slew of retail therapy openings over the past few years, including Balenciaga on level 7, G-Star Raw, jewelry brand Ifandco, Longchamp, MCM, Polo Ralph Lauren, Zara over on level 6, and as well as revamped digs for Versace and edgy-luxe designer boutique Traffic, to name just a few.
 That's not all: Iconic Miami retailer The Webster is also set to arrive in 2020.

 View this post on Instagram